lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 SQL-based CSS implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Qserv's central shared-state (CSS) metadata service implementation, formerly baseed on Zookeeper, was replaced with a more robust and transactional SQL-based implementation.
+Qserv's central shared-state (CSS) meta-data service implementation, formerly based on Zookeeper, was replaced with a more robust and transactional SQL-based implementation.
 Dependencies on Zookeeper were removed from the build.
 :jirab:`DM-4003,DM-4138,DM-3192,DM-3574,DM-2733`